livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 ### Step 2: Send document to Difi

 Send a document of choice to [9908:810418052](https://test-vefa.difi.no/smp/9908/810418052).
-Find your document in [Inbound files](/peppol/tools/ap-test/) and send the URL to [ap@difi.no](mailto:ap@difi.no) for verification of sending.
+Find your document in [Transmissions](/peppol/tools/ap-test/) and send the URL to [ap@difi.no](mailto:ap@difi.no) for verification of sending.

 To be checked by Difi before next step: